cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/using-jailbreakme-4.0.md

 You will have to use Cydia to install the untether.
 If you are unfamiliar with how Cydia works, please read [Using Cydia](/installing-homedepot/using-cydia.html) first, before returning to this page.

 1. Open the Cydia application
-1. Check the "Sources" tab and ensure "tihmstar's beta repo" is added
+1. Check the "Sources" tab and ensure "LukeZGD's Repo" is added
-    - If you can't find it, tap `Edit` -> `+` and enter `repo.tihmstar.net`
+    - If you can't find it, tap `Edit` -> `+` and enter `lukezgd.github.io/repo`
 1. Open the "Search" tab and enter "UntetherHomeDepot"
 1. Tap on the tweak and then tap "Install" in the top right-hand corner of the screen
 1. Confirm the installation